-We expense all costs incurred in performing research and development activities.
+We expense all costs in performing research and development activities in the periods in which they are incurred.
 Research and development expenses include salaries and benefits, stock-based compensation expense, lab supplies and facility costs, as well as fees paid to nonemployees and entities that conduct certain research and development activities on the Company's behalf and expenses incurred in connection with license agreements.
 Non-refundable advance payments for goods or services that will be used for rendered or future research and development activities are deferred and amortized over the period that the goods are delivered, or the related services are performed, subject to an assessment of recoverability.

 As part of the process of preparing our financial statements, we are required to estimate our accrued research and development expenses.
 We make estimates of our accrued expenses as of each balance sheet date in the financial statements based on facts and circumstances known to us at that time.
 There may be instances in which payments made to our vendors will exceed the level of services provided and result in a prepayment of the expense.
 In accruing service fees, we estimate the time period over which services will be performed and the level of effort to be expended in each period.
-If the actual timing of the performance of services or the level of effort varies from the estimate, we adjust the accrual or the amount of prepaid expenses accordingly.
+If the actual timing of the performance of services, the number of patients enrolled in our trials, the rate of patient enrollment, or the level of effort varies from the estimate, we adjust the accrual or the amount of prepaid expenses accordingly.
 Although we do not expect our estimates to be materially different from amounts actually incurred, our understanding of the status and timing of services performed relative to the actual status and timing of services performed may vary and may result in reporting amounts that are too high or too low in any particular period.
 To date, there have not been any material adjustments to our prior estimates of accrued research and development expenses.